SCiO-systems/CIP/README.md

 ### Dataset structure

-The SIPS dataset comprises CSV files organised per geographical area and index.
+The SIPs dataset comprises CSV files organised per geographical area and index.
 Naming follows the `idx_<area_code>_<index>` convention, where `<area_code>` refers to the specifier of the area and `<index>`, refers to the index covered by the file (NDVI or SMI).

 Each file includees three columns: `Year`, `rcp4.5_<index>` and `rcp8.5_<index>`, where `<index>`, as before, refers to the index covered by the file.
 The `rcp` columns provide the predictions for the respective index based on two global development scenarios expressed as Representative Concentration Pathways ([RCPs](https://sedac.ciesin.columbia.edu/ddc/ar5_scenario_process/RCPs.html)), RCP4.5 and RCP8.5.

 ### Country and Region specifier encoding

 The following table summarises the encoding used for the country specifiers throughout the dataset(the `area_code` parameter in the respective filenames).
-Detailed specifier codes, including codes uses for each country first administration level (regions) can be found at the Region Codes [file](https://github.com/SCiO-systems/SIP/blob/main/Region%20Codes.md) in the SIPS repository.
+Detailed specifier codes, including codes uses for each country first administration level (regions) can be found at the Region Codes [file](https://github.com/SCiO-systems/SIP/blob/main/Region%20Codes.md) in the SIPs repository.

 #### Country codes